-To translate your website, you can simply click on the ‘Translate Site’ tab on plugin’s settings page or the button in your WordPress admin bar.
+To translate your website, you can either click the ‘Translate Site’ tab on the plugin’s settings page or the ‘Translate Site’ button in your WordPress admin bar.

 This will open the live translation editor in a new browser tab.

-TranslatePress allows you to instantly start translating any page or post on your site when logged in.
-Simply click on the ‘Translate Page’ button on the top to enter the live editor.
+With TranslatePress, you can also instantly start translating any page or post on your site when logged in.

-Once you have translated a string, the plugin will automatically translate it for you on other places.
-For example, if you translated a post title, then the post title in your sidebar widgets will be automatically translated.
+Once you have translated a string, the plugin will automatically translate it for you in other places.

-Language switcher allows your website visitors to select a language when they visit your website.
+A language switcher allows users to select a language when they visit your website.
 It usually displays the flag of each country to indicate languages available on your site.

 Adding language switcher in WordPress using shortcode

-You just need to add [language-switcher] shortcode to posts, pages, or a sidebar widget where you want to display the language switcher.
+You can now paste this shortcode on any page, post, or sidebar widget where you want to display the language switcher.

-Adding language switcher to your WordPress navigation menu
+Adding a language switcher to your WordPress navigation menu

 Adding a floating language switcher

-Go to plugin’s settings page and scroll down to language switcher section.
-From here make sure the box next to the ‘Floating language selection’ option is checked.
+From here, make sure to check the box next to the ‘Floating language selection’ option.

 You can now visit your website to see the floating language switcher at the bottom of every page on your website.

 We hope this article helped you learn how to translate your WordPress site with TranslatePress.
-You may also want to see our list of the best WordPress plugins for business websites.
+You may also want to see our article on how to create a multilingual sitemap in WordPress and our list of the best WordPress plugins for business websites.